GanchengZhu/DataQualityWithEyeLink/readme.md

      ![screenshots/Screenshot_20240709_144517_EyeTrackingTest.jpg](screenshots/Screenshot_20240709_144517_EyeTrackingTest.jpg)

-- 4. Click "Next" to proceed to the instruction screen.
+- 4. Click `Next` to proceed to the instruction screen.
 The instruction reads:
      `屏幕上会出现5个带有数字的圆圈，请按照指导人员的要求，依次注视它们。`
      (English: "Five numbered circles will appear on the screen.
-Follow the experimenter's instructions to gaze at them sequentially.")
+Please follow the experimenter's instructions to gaze at them sequentially.")")

      ![screenshots/Screenshot_20240709_152053_EyeTrackingTest.jpg](screenshots/Screenshot_20240709_152053_EyeTrackingTest.jpg)

-- 5. When the participant understands the instructions, double-tap the screen to initiate Portable Duo calibration via WebLink.
-The experimenter should guide the participant to fixate on specific points based on instructions displayed on the EyeLink Host PC.
+- 5. Once the participant understands the instructions, double-tap the screen to initiate Portable Duo calibration via WebLink.
+The experimenter should guide the participant to fixate on specific points, based on the current calibration point shown on the EyeLink Host PC.

      ![screenshots/Screenshot_20240709_152103_EyeTrackingTest.jpg](screenshots/Screenshot_20240709_152103_EyeTrackingTest.jpg)

 - 6. After completing the EyeLink Portable Duo calibration, double-tap the screen again.
 A dialog box will appear.
-Instruct the participant to maintain fixation on the red dot inside the small circle.

     ![screenshots/Screenshot_20240709_155107_EyeTrackingTest.jpg](screenshots/Screenshot_20240709_155107_EyeTrackingTest.jpg)

-- 7. Click the `校准` (Calibration) button to enter the eye tracking calibration interface.
+- 7. Click the `校准 (Calibration)` button to enter the calibration interface on the phone.
 Upon completion, a dialog will display the calibration results.
-If the error is below 0.75 cm, click the `验证` (Validation) button.
-Otherwise, re-calibrate by clicking `校准` (Calibration) again.
+If the error is below 0.75 cm, click the `验证 (Validation)` button to validate the calibration results.
+Otherwise, recalibrate the phone by clicking `校准 (Calibration)` again.
+During calibration and validation, please instruct the participant to maintain fixation on the red dot inside the small circle.

-- 8. EyeLink gaze data is recorded during both calibration and validation phases. **Mobile eye tracking data is collected only during validation.**
+- 8. EyeLink gaze data is recorded during phone calibration and validation. **Mobile eye tracking data is collected only during the validation process.**

 - 9. All eye tracking data can be found in android local storage `/sdcard/Android/data/org.gaze.eyetrackingtest`.
-For Android 11, you could not be allowed to access this folder.
-Please grant shell permission to MTManager(https://mt2.cn/) by installing Shizuku (https://shizuku.rikka.app/) and activating it.
+For Android 11, you are not allowed to access this folder.
+Please grant shell permission to [MTManager](https://mt2.cn/) by installing [Shizuku](https://shizuku.rikka.app/) and activating it.

 - 10. For video demonstrations of experimental procedures, visit:
      https://ganchengzhu.github.io/eye_tracking_data_quality_analysis/